MinaPecheux/Advent-Of-Code/2019/Python/README.md

 #### Answers
 **Part I: 142915 • Part II: 283**

 From an algorithmic point of view, this problem is focused on graphs.
-The orbits we are given depend on each other in such a way that we cannot draw a graph of their connections.
+The orbits we are given depend on each other in such a way that we can draw a graph of their connections.
 More precisely, it is a tree because one node (namely the Center Of Mass, COM) has no parent, so there is no cycle and COM is called the "root".

 [Graph theory](https://en.wikipedia.org/wiki/Graph_theory) is a fascinating field.
 Re-implementing graphs from scratch is interesting but I could never have reached optimal performance, so I decided to instead use the Python package [NetworkX](https://networkx.github.io/documentation/stable/index.html).
 This lib contains efficient structures to represent and manipulate graphs: you can create nodes, edges (either directed or undirected), search for adjacent/successors/predecessors nodes, apply path computation algorithms...